- Nursing Scholarships

 Bachelor of Science in

-Approved by the Oklahoma State Regents for Higher Education in 2016, the first class of nursing students is scheduled to graduate in May of 2021.
-The Oklahoma Board of Nursing has granted provisional approval to start a 4-year bachelor degree in nursing and the program will seek national accreditation.
-Admission is competitive.
+Approved by the Oklahoma State Regents for Higher Education in 2016, the first class of Traditional BSN students will graduate in May of 2021.
+The Oklahoma Board of Nursing has granted provisional approval to start this 4-year bachelor’s degree in nursing.
+The program is nationally accredited by the Accreditation Commission for Education in Nursing (ACEN).

 - Reading Score of: ACT Reading 19 or Nelson Deny 13

 - All academic deficiencies cleared, including Computer Science.
 Computer Science may be achieved through Advanced Standing or successfully passing CS 1113 Microcomputer Applications with a grade of “C” or better.

 - Required GPA of a 2.5 in all required prerequisite coursework, and no less than a grade of “C” in any prerequisite nursing course.
 All prerequisite courses must be completed by the end of the Spring semester in which application is submitted.

 - Admission to Program is competitive.
 Applications accepted November 1- February 1.
 Applicants are notified of acceptance/non-acceptance later in spring semester.
 The Program begins each fall.

 The LPN/Paramedic (NREMT) Bridge entry facilitates the transition to RN by offering students the opportunity to earn advanced standing credit for up to 20 credit hours of nursing program course work.
 Students are required to pass equivalency nursing examination for advanced standing.
 If prerequisite courses are completed and admission criteria is met, LPN/Paramedic (NREMT) students enter the program at year three, second semester and follow the same curricular path as the Traditional BSN students for the remainder of the program.
 Upon completion, graduates are eligible to sit for the National Council Licensure Examination for RNs (NCLEX-RN).